ranjanphdiiti/ranjanphdiiti.github.io/README.md

 ## Research Profile

-I am a PhD student in the Department of Mathematics at the Indian Institute of Technology Indore, working under the supervision of **Dr. Md Aquil Khan**.
+I am a PhD student in the Department of Mathematics at the Indian Institute of Technology Indore, working under the supervision of <a href="https://people.iiti.ac.in/~aquilk/" target="_blank"> Dr. Md Aquil Khan</a> .

 **Research Areas**
 - Modal Logic
 - Rough Set Theory
 - Formal Reasoning under Uncertainty

-My research focuses on the interaction between modal logic and rough set theory, particularly the axiomatization of modal systems arising from approximation structures.
-I study their model-theoretic properties such as bisimulation, definability, and expressive power, with the aim of developing rigorous frameworks for reasoning under uncertainty.
+My research focuses on developing modal logical systems that provide sound and complete characterizations of classes of approximation structures and their associated approximation operators.
+In addition, I study bisimulation techniques that characterize logical equivalence between approximation structures.
+I investigate definability and expressive power to understand which properties of approximation structures can be expressed within modal languages and to identify the limitations of these languages.
+These investigations contribute to the logical foundations of rough set theory and formal reasoning under uncertainty and incomplete information.

 ---